-“Do you have a light?” he said with a cigarette cocked at the corner of his mouth, and the boy was smoking, too, and carrying a overstuffed backpack.
+“Do you have a light?” he said with a cigarette cocked at the corner of his mouth.

-“Yes,” the boy nodded dropping his cigarette butt and mashing it out with the tip of his foot.
+“Yes,” the boy nodded dropping his cigarette butt and mashing it out with the tip of his boot.

-Inside Abel's charcoal black Mercedes the boy offered a warm can of malt liquor beer he pulled from his backpack, and they shared it along with one cigarette.
+Inside Abel's black Mercedes the boy offered a warm can of malt liquor beer he pulled from his backpack, and they shared it along with one more cigarette.

 This kiss, the helpless way it made him feel, captivated him so, leaving him no hint of the dark machinations yet to come, no hint of the relentless downhill spiral that would eventually lead to murder...